wangdi4/llvm/llvm/docs/Intel/index.rst

 :doc:`IR Suppression in Product Executables <IRSuppression>` Describes the rationale behind suppressing IR output in released products and the implementation used to do so.

+:doc:`Loop Optimization Reports <LoopOptReport>` Describes the usage and implementation details of optimization reports in xmain.

 Major Components
 ================